University of Toronto: Colleges

-Unlike most North American institutions, the University of Toronto is a collegiate university with a model that resembles those of the University of Cambridge and the University of Oxford in Britain.
-The colleges, all located at the St. George campus, hold substantial autonomy over admissions, scholarships, programs and other academic and financial affairs, in addition to the housing and social duties of typical residential colleges.
-The system emerged in the 19th century, as ecclesiastical colleges considered various forms of union with the University of Toronto to ensure their viability.
-The desire to preserve religious traditions in a secular institution resulted in the federative collegiate model that came to characterize the university.
+Unlike most North American institutions, the University of Toronto retains a collegiate system with a model that resembles those of the University of Cambridge and the University of Oxford in Britain.
+Its colleges, all located on the historic St. George campus, range in their level of autonomy over admissions, scholarships, programs and other academic and financial affairs, however most carry the housing and social duties of typical residential colleges.
+This model emerged in the 19th century, as ecclesiastical colleges considered various forms of union with the University of Toronto, the provincial university of Ontario, to ensure their viability.
+The desire to preserve religious traditions in a secular institution resulted in the federative collegiate system that came to characterize the university.